Abandoned & Little-Known Airfields:

 We've lost a lot of airports!"

-the site had been completely covered by houses, and not a trace appeared to remain of the Vallejo Sky Harbor.
+A 2016 aerial view showed the site of Vallejo Sky Harbor had been completely covered by houses, with not a trace remaining of the little airport.

 According to Dann Shively, the site of Vallejo Sky Harbor is located northwest of the intersection of Route 29 & Mini Drive.